Rickey (cocktail): George A. Williamson

-The gin Rickey
+The gin rickey

-By the 1890s, the gin Rickey had supplanted the early bourbon version now known as the "Joe Rickey."
+By the 1890s, the gin rickey had supplanted the early bourbon version now known as the "Joe Rickey."
 George Rothwell Brown ascribed the creation of the gin rickey to the Chicago exposition of 1893, where the jinrikisha, or rickshaw, was introduced from Japan.
 It became a joke among travelers.

 The joke appears in 1891 in the Omaha Daily Bee, originating from the Washington Star:

-The first thing a toper asks for in Japan is a gin-ricksha.

-By 1907, the gin rickey was of such import that an article from the Los Angeles Herald entitled "Limes are on Time" stated:
+By 1907, the gin rickey was of such import that an article from the Los Angeles Herald titled "Limes are on Time" stated:

-Now let the warm weather come and let the siphons hiss because the limes are here, ready for the gin rickeys.
-Three hundred cases of rickeys, or to be more explicit, 2,000,000 junior lemons — for, to be sure, they lacked the carbonic water and gin — arrived today from the West Indies on the steamship Pretoria.

 However, by the 1900s, some newspapers were already noting that the scotch highball and the Mamie Taylor were overtaking the popularity of the gin rickey.

 Many variations of the gin rickey exist, such as the strawberry lime gin rickey, which includes gin, strawberries, lime juice, honey, mint leaves, club soda, and sugar.

 In popular culture

 The gin rickey appears in Chapter 7 of F. Scott Fitzgerald's 1925 classic The Great Gatsby.
 The scene begins on a day that is "broiling, almost the last, certainly the warmest, of the summer."
-Jay Gatsby and the narrator, Nick Carraway, have been invited to lunch at the home of Tom and Daisy Buchanan.
-Jordan Baker, Daisy's best friend and Nick's love interest is also there.
-By this point, Gatsby and Daisy have rekindled their old romance.
-Although Tom is initially unaware, he suspects Gatsby to be a bootlegger and dislikes him anyway.
-Thus, the temperature is hot, and the mood is tense.
-At one point, Daisy tells Tom to "make us a cold drink."
-Just as Tom leaves the room, Daisy kisses Gatsby and professes her love to him.
-When Tom returns, he is "preceding four gin rickeys that clicked full of ice.
+The narrator, Nick Carraway, describes Tom returning "preceding four gin rickeys that clicked full of ice.
 Gatsby took up his drink.
 'They certainly look cool,' [Gatsby] said with visible tension.
 We drank in long, greedy swallows."
-During lunch, Tom realizes that Gatsby and Daisy are having an affair.
-Angered by their flirting, Tom demands that everyone finish lunch and go into town, setting up a sequence of events that leads to the book's tragic ending.

 The Glenn Miller Orchestra recorded the song "Jukebox Saturday Night" (words by Albert Stillman) in which a nonalcoholic version of the drink is featured (recorded by the Glenn Miller Orchestra on July 15, 1942, with Marion Hutton and the Modernaires):